siddiqur-54/task_documentations/SOLID Principles and Design Patterns/SOLID Principles_Design Patterns_README.md

 ### Component of Facade Method Design Pattern

 i. **Subsystem classes**
-- It implement subsystem functionality.
-- It handle work assigned by the Facade object.
-- It have no knowledge of the facade; that is, they keep no references to it.
+Subsystem Classes are responsible for implementing the core functionality of the subsystem.
+They handle the specific tasks assigned to them by the Facade object.
+These classes operate independently of the Facade; they do not maintain any references to it.
+This separation ensures that subsystem classes remain unaware of the Facade and its higher-level operations, promoting loose coupling and modularity.

 ii. **Facade**
-- Facade knows which subsystem classes are responsible for a request.
-- It delegate client requests to appropriate subsystem objects.
+Facade serves as an intermediary between the client and the subsystem classes.
+It is aware of the various subsystem classes and understands which ones are needed to fulfill a request.
+The Facade delegates client requests to the appropriate subsystem objects, thereby simplifying the client's interaction with the system.
+This central point of access streamlines client operations and abstracts the complexities of the underlying subsystem.

+iii. **Client**
+Client is the entity that interacts with the Facade to request operations.
+By communicating solely with the Facade, the client avoids dealing directly with the complex subsystem classes, which enhances ease of use and reduces potential errors.
+The client benefits from a simplified interface while the Facade manages the complexity of coordinating subsystem interactions.

 ![Facade Pattern Diagram](https://github.com/siddiqur-54/task_documentations/blob/main/images/Solid%20Principles%20and%20Design%20Patterns/facade_pattern.jpg)